edgedb/edgedb/docs/stdlib/datetime.rst

         Hint: Please use ISO8601 format.
 Alternatively "to_datetime" function provides custom formatting options.

+    All ``datetime`` values are restricted to the range from year 1 to 9999.

     See functions :eql:func:`datetime_get`, :eql:func:`to_datetime`,
     and :eql:func:`to_str` for more ways of working with :eql:type:`datetime`.

 ----------